asubramanian08/LaunchHacks/README.md

 # LaunchHacks

-See our [repl](https://replit.com/@Jasamarbir/Launch-Hacks), the IDE we used to collaberativly code.
+See our [repl](https://replit.com/@Jasamarbir/Launch-Hacks), the IDE we used to collaboratively code.

 ## Our project
 (Money manager ...)